outdreamer/build-a-cure-1/docs/reference/math_terms.md

 	- field: a set on which addition, subtraction, division, & multiplication are defined & these operations behave like the corresponding operations do in the fields of real & rational numbers
 		- examples: field of real numbers, rational numbers, complex numbers
+		- physics: a physical quantity, represented by a number or tensor, that has a value for each point in space-time
+		- field theory: mathematical descriptions of how field values change in space & time or other independent variables

 	- affine transformation: a function between affine spaces which preserves points, straight lines and planes
 		- sets of parallel lines remain parallel after an affine transformation